Ceelog/phpdoc-en/src/ref/strings.md

 ?>
 ```

-The above example will output something similar to:
+The above example will output:

     string(7) "PRKRMNK"
     string(6) "PRKRMR"